-Before the construction of the memorial, Presidency Jail stood at the location, and it was home to several well-known freedom fighters, such as Subhas Chandra Bose and Sri Aurobindo.
+Before the memorial’s construction, Presidency Jail stood at the location, and it was home to several well-known freedom fighters, such as Subhas Chandra Bose and Sri Aurobindo.

 The funds required to construct the building were raised not by the British but by Indian royalties.
-Indian politicians and royal families whole-heartedly donated big sums of money to build the memorial.
-Only a small amount was given by the British government.
+Indian politicians and royal families donated hefty sums to build the memorial.
+The British government gave only a small amount.

-Victoria Memorial is believed to have been painted entirely black during World War II in order to prevent it from being destroyed by the Japanese airstrikes.
+Victoria Memorial is supposed to have been painted entirely black during World War II to prevent it from being destroyed by the Japanese airstrikes.
 Painting it black prevented it from becoming an easy target.

-The figure of ‘Angel of Victory’ perched atop the central dome in mounted on large ball bearings and spins with the wind.
+The figure of ‘Angel of Victory’ perched atop the central dome is mounted on large ball bearings and spins with the wind.

-The central dome is surrounded by numerous allegorical structures, include that of art, justice, charity, learning, motherhood and architecture.
+The central dome is surrounded by numerous allegorical structures, including art, justice, charity, learning, motherhood and architecture.